-If the buyer is a private individual who has signed a promise to sell for a property for residential use, he/she has a period of ten days to withdraw from the purchase without specific conditions attached (by registered letter with acknowledgement of receipt).
+If the buyer is a private individual who has signed a promise to sell for a property for residential use, he/she benefits from a ten-day period to withdraw from the purchase without specific conditions attached (by registered letter with acknowledgement of receipt).

-This "cooling off period" starts with effect from the day after the first presentation of the registered letter with acknowledgement of receipt containing the copy of the promise to sell and its appendixes.
+This "cooling off period" starts running from the day after the first presentation of the registered letter with acknowledgement of receipt containing the copy of the promise to sell and its appendixes.